 Whether you’re trying to align your Lock Screen’s date and time display to fit your theme or you’ve just always hated where Apple puts it out of the box in iOS, Arizona offers some much-needed customization in this department that’s sure to make a lot of jailbreakers happy.

-Those interested in trying Arizona can download it for free from the Twickd repository via their favorite package manager.
-Furthermore, the tweak supports pwned iOS 13 and 14 devices and is open source on the developer’s GitHub page.
+Those interested in trying Arizona can download it for free from Luki120’s personal repository via their favorite package manager.
+Furthermore, the tweak supports pwned iOS 13, 14, 15, and 16 devices and is open source on the developer’s GitHub page.

 How will you align the Lock Screen’s date and time display on your handset with Arizona?
 Be sure to let us know in the comments section down below.